Almohad doctrine: Treatment of non-Muslims

-At their peak in the 1170s, the Almohads had firm control over most of Islamic Spain, and were not threatened by the Christian forces to the north.
+At their peak in the 1170s, the Almohads had firm control over most of Islamic Spain and were not threatened by the Christian forces to the north.
 Once the Almohads took control of southern Spain and Portugal, they introduced a number of very strict religious laws.
-Even before they took complete control in the 1170s, they had begun removing non Muslims from positions of power.
+Even before they took complete control in the 1170s, they had begun removing non-Muslims from positions of power.

 Jews and Christians were denied freedom of religion, with many sources relating that the Almohads rejected the very concept of dhimmi (the official protected but subordinate status of Jews and Christians under Islamic rule) and insisted that all people should accept Ibn Tumart as mahdi.
 During his siege against the Normans in Mahdia, Abd al-Mu'min infamously declared that Christians and Jews must choose between conversion or death.
 Likewise, the Almohads officially regarded all non-Almohads, including non-Almohad Muslims, as false monotheists and in multiple cases massacred or punished the entire population of a town, both Muslim and non-Muslim, for defying them.
 Generally, however, the enforcement of this ideological position varied greatly from place to place and appears to have been especially tied to whether or not local communities resisted the Almohad armies as they advanced.
 However, as the Almohads were on a self-declared jihad, they were willing to use brutal techniques to back up their holy war.
-In some cases the threats of violence were carried out locally as a warning to others even if the authorities did not have the ability to actually follow through on a larger scale.
+In some cases, the threats of violence were carried out locally as a warning to others, even if the authorities did not have the ability actually to follow through on a larger scale.
 Native Christians in al-Andalus who were living under Muslim rule up until this point had the option to escape to Christian-controlled lands to the north, and many did so.
 Alfonso VII of Leon and Castile also encouraged them to flee by offering them lands if they migrated to his territory.
-Jews, however, were particularly vulnerable as they faced an uncertain minority status in both Christian or Muslim territory, as well as because they lived mainly in urban areas where they were especially visible to authorities.
+Jews, however, were particularly vulnerable as they faced an uncertain minority status in both Christian and Muslim territories, as well as because they lived mainly in urban areas where they were especially visible to authorities.
 Many were killed in the course of Almohad invasions or repressions.